Agriculture can have both positive and negative effects as an industry/sector.

 But, like many activities, there are tradeoffs for the benefits we derive from it.

-What might be worth pointing out is that sustainable farming practices (compared to some industrial farming practices), and some types of farming like organic farming, may either have reduced environmental impact, or actually promote environmental health.
+What might be worth pointing out is that some sustainable farming practices (compared to some industrial farming practices), and some types of farming like organic farming, may either have reduced environmental impact, or actually promote environmental health.

 Read more about a list of different sustainable farming practices here, and read more about the potential pros and cons of sustainable farming and agriculture in this guide.